ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: A subtitle format developed for ogg.
 The mapping for Matroska is described on the "Matroska mapping" section of [@!OggKate].

+The codec **MAY** use embedded fonts from attachments, as defined in [@?RFC9559, section 21.2], in that case the `TrackEntry` **MUST** contain an `AttachmentLink` element.

-Kate headers are stored in the `CodecPrivate` as xiph-laced packets.
+Initialization: Kate headers are stored in the `CodecPrivate` as xiph-laced packets.
 The length of the last packet isn't encoded, it is deduced from the sizes of the other packets and the total size of the `CodecPrivate`.

-The codec **MAY** use embedded fonts from attachments, as defined in [@?RFC9559, section 21.2], in that case the `TrackEntry` **MUST** contain an `AttachmentLink` element.

 ### S_IMAGE/BMP